 To generate the barcode read fastq file you can run the following command:

 process_qseq.py -i ./ -o ./fastq/ -r 2 -b 12

 This again specifies that the qseq files are in the current directory (-i), and the fastq should be written to ./fastq/.
 The -r 2 specifies that I want to process the read two files (i.e., my barcode reads), and the -b 12 specifies that I only want to extract the first twelve bases of these reads.

 Once these steps are complete you’ll have fastq files that can be passed to split_libraries_fastq.py.

 You can convert iseq files to fastq files using the process_iseq.py script.
+The resulting fastq files can then be processed with split_libraries_fastq.py.
 Determine which of the following file types you have, and call the corresponding command.

 Example iseq with barcode in sequence (more common):

 To generate fastq from iseq files with tweleve base barcodes contained as the first bases of the sequence, call the following command: